-C. Test Plugs:
+A. Test Plugs and Test Plug Kits:

-1. Provide Pressure / Temperature Test Plugs at the supply and return connections to each new air / water heat transfer coil, adjacent to each thermometer and pressure gauge, and as noted on the drawings.
+- 1. Provide Pressure / Temperature Test Plugs at the supply and return connections to each new air / water heat transfer coil, adjacent to each thermometer and pressure gauge, and as noted on the drawings. - 2.
+Furnish one Test Plug Kit loose to Owner, and provide for training of Owner's personnel in its use.